FrancisBanville/ms_interpreting_probabilities/README.md

 regarding e.g. the spatial and temporal scaling of interactions and the prediction of binary networks across space.
-Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (@Salim2022Data discuss data standards for deterministic mutualistic networks).
+Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (although see e.g., @Salim2022Data who discuss data standards for deterministic mutualistic networks).
 Well-defined metadata for probabilistic networks would support more adequate manipulation and integration of interaction data from different sources and guard against the potential misinterpretations